Active Implicit Object Reconstruction using Uncertainty-guided Next-Best-View Optimization: Experiments

 \subsection{Implementation Details}

-We implement our method using Pytorch and utilize ROS for sensor driver and visualization.
-We use tiny-cuda-nn\cite{tiny-cuda-nn} to form our implicit network architecture and Adam optimizer \cite{kingma2014adam} for the training, pose refinement, and NBV pose optimization.
+Our method runs on a mobile robot equipped with an RGB-D camera.
+We implement our method using Pytorch and utilize ROS for robot driver and visualization.
+We use tiny-cuda-nn\cite{tiny-cuda-nn} to boost our implicit network and Adam optimizer \cite{kingma2014adam} for the network training, pose refinement, and NBV pose optimization.
 The learning rates of the optimizers are set to $2e^{-3}$, $3e^{-3}$, and $1e^{-2}$ respectively.
 The settings of parameters mentioned in Section \ref{sec:recon} and Section \ref{sec:NBV} are shown in Table \ref{tab:parameters}.
-We freeze the model after $100$ iterations of reconstruction and run another $100$ iterations to optimize the NBV.
+We set the cosine scheduler for top-N strategy as $N_t = N_e \cos(\frac{\pi}{30}N_v)$.
+We freeze the model after $200$ iterations of reconstruction and run another $100$ iterations to optimize the NBV pose.
+During view pose optimization, we define the manifold $\mathit{\Psi}(n)$ as poses that face towards the center of the object.
+For initialization, we randomly sample poses in a shell between radius $0.4m$ and $0.6m$ while keeping their occupancy smaller than $0.1$.
 When the robot is guided to a new view, we add it to the reconstruction view set and increase $N_v$ by one.
 Our reconstruction is complete after $10$ views are observed.
-We set the manifold $\mathit{\Psi}(n)$ on which we optimize our NBV pose as a sphere surrounding the object.
-We set the camera z-axis pointing at the object and the x-axis vertical z-axis down, forming a 2 DoF manifold.